 The magnificent Taj Mahal in Agra is mankind’s most interesting homage to love.
 A trip to this white marble shrine erected by a grieving husband remains one of the most popular places to visit in India for honeymooners as well as everyone else, thanks to its stunning architecture.

-Schedule a sunrise excursion to this landmark to enjoy its ethereal splendour against the rising warm sunshine without the crowds.
+I scheduled a sunrise excursion to this landmark to enjoy its ethereal splendor against the rising warm sunshine without the crowds.
+And it was literally different.
+The best part was clicking numerous pictures that time without much disturbance.

 2. Several Classic Shows

 Agra, formerly the magnificent abode of India’s Mughal Emperors, is a work of architectural splendour.
-Explore the medieval fort’s spectacular architecture and monuments, such as the Moti Masjid, Jahangiri Mahal, and Shahjahani Mahal.
+First, I explored the medieval fort’s spectacular architecture and monuments, such as the Moti Masjid, Jahangiri Mahal, and Shahjahani Mahal.

-In the night, one of the most spectacular light and sound shows displayed in India takes place in this fort.
+And the night experience is even more entertaining.
+When one of the most spectacular light and sound shows displayed in India takes place in this fort.
+I just loved that and could feel the same vibes all around.
 The show transports you to the past of the fort, enhanced by stunning images and music.

 3. Traditional Dance Shows